go-shiori/shiori/docs/Usage.md

 After you've run the container in background, you can access console of the container:

 ```
-docker exec -it shiori sh
+docker exec -it shiori ash
 ```

 Now you can use `shiori` like normal.
 If you've finished, you can stop and remove the container by running :